-More than developers and engineers being your teammates (and occasional drinking buddies), they are tech wizards who not only know what works in the real world, but can also be your champion in making sure your ideas are executed as you envisioned them.
-There are some mobile app UI designs that are impossible to do technically.
-There are also things that are possible, but will take a lot of effort and/or time outside what was slated for the project.
+More than developers and engineers being your teammates (and occasional drinking buddies), they are tech wizards who not only know what works in the real world but can also be your champion in making sure your ideas are executed as you envisioned them.
+Some mobile app UI designs are impossible to do technically.
+There are also things that are possible but will take a lot of effort and/or time outside what was slated for the project.
 You’ll never know unless you ask.
 At the end of the day, developers will build out your designs.
 They can either support you or hate you.

 4. Underutilizing motion design.